Belvin Maynard: Military service

 World War I broke out during Maynard's junior year at Wake Forest.
 As a divinity student, he was exempt from conscription under the Selective Service Act of 1917.
 However, in June 1917, he chose to enlist in the United States Army Air Service.
 He served as a trainer and a test pilot at Romorantin.
 After seventeen months abroad, he was reassigned to Hazelhurst Field as chief test pilot.

 In September 1919, Maynard, flying a de Havilland with a Liberty motor, finished third in an international air derby from Mineola to Toronto and back.
 The following month, he won the Army's transcontinental air race from Mineola to San Francisco, flying 2701 miles over 21 flights in a time of 24 hours and 59 minutes.
-He was accompanied on the trip by his mechanic, Sergeant M. E. Cline, and a seven-month old German Shepard named Trixie.
+He was accompanied on the trip by his mechanic, Sergeant M. E. Cline, and a seven-month old German Shepherd named Trixie.
 On his return trip, Maynard encountered six snowstorms, dodged a mountain peak, and was forced down by a broken crankshaft.

 On December 5, 1919, Maynard was the first pilot to land on the runway of the new airfield in Winston-Salem, North Carolina.
 The airstrip, which was the first commercial airfield in North Carolina, was named Maynard Field in his honor.
 It closed in the 1930s when air traffic moved to the nearby Miller Municipal Air Field.